"How hard is my water" is something we're asked a lot here at Filter Flair.

 Below 50mg Ca/l

 If your water falls below 50mg Ca/l you have soft water and shouldn’t need to worry about limescale build up.
-The Filter Flair Carbon Block Filter for Soft Water will be the ideal option to replace external/undersink filters.
+The Microfilter K3 1 Micron Carbon Block Inline Water Filter will be the ideal option to replace external/undersink filters.

 Between 50-100mg Ca/l

 Over 50mg Ca/l is where you may want to think about a filter with scale inhibitor to reduce limescale build up.
 It really comes down to judgment as water at, for example 51mg Ca/l may not cause too many issues with scale however over 70mg Ca/l and it’s likely you will have seen limescale build up around your taps.
-The Filter Flair Carbon Filter for Hard Water is ideal for your undersink filter systems or external inline fridge filters.
+The Microfilter K3P 1 Micron Carbon Block Water Filter with Scale Inhibitor is ideal for your undersink filter systems or external inline fridge filters.

 Above 100mg Ca/l

 If your water hardness is above 100mg Ca/l then it’s likely you are well aware of having hard water and you have probably tackled limescale around your home.
-The Filter Flair Carbon Filter for Hard Water will certainly help stop limescale building up, but of course will be limited to the outlet the filter is connected.
+The Microfilter K3P 1 Micron Carbon Block Water Filter with Scale Inhibitor will certainly help stop limescale building up, but of course will be limited to the outlet the filter is connected.

 If the hard water is resulting in an undesirable, metallic taste you may want to look at a limescale removal filter.
 These types of filters work differently from a scale inhibitor filter by utilising ion exchange technology to remove limescale from the water.

 Still not sure?
-Contact us and let us help find you the right filtration solution.
+Contact us and let us help find you the right filtration solution for you.